Who Should Read an Article on the Pros and Cons of Social Media?

 Communities end up being second families and support groups to many.

-Disadvantages of Social Media Use by Teens:
+Cons of Social Media Use by Teens:

 Having discussed the benefits of social media use by teenagers in the previous section, let us now look at some of the major disadvantages of social media for teenagers.